tatusl/blog/content/compile-latex-jenkins.md

 To summarize, the script:

 - defines some helper variables (details omitted)
-- compiles LaTeX files to PDF
+- compiles LaTeX files to pdf
 - creates the directory for old versions if it does not exist in the remote server
 - creates subfolder for this current build in the remote server
-- transfers the compiled PDF file to the subfolder in old versions directory
+- transfers the compiled pdf file to the subfolder in old versions directory
 - calculates diff file between this commit and the commit before that.
-Uses pygmentize for HTML formatting.
+Uses pygmentize for pdf formatting.
 Pipes the output over ssh to the remote server.
-- transfers compiled PDF to the root directory.
+- transfers compiled pdf to the root directory.
 This file is always the latest version
 - likewise, calculates and formats diff file to the root directory

 For build to be successful, correct LaTex packages need to be installed.
 In Ubuntu, texlive packages are a good starting point.
 Authentication to the remote server is done with ssh keys, so the password does not need to be provided.